OpenDaL/opendal-systems-setup/server/web/README.md

 the EC2 Console, appended by ':9200' (the port number of the ES database).
 As _ES Password_ input the password for the 'frontend' user, which can be found in the file `/home/ubuntu/es_creds.txt` on the newly created ES Server.
-3. Login to CloudFlare, go the the 'page rules' page for the OpenDataLibrary.com domain, and disable the redirect rule for 'test.opendatalibrary.com'.
-4. Now test using 'test.opendatalibrary.com' (Please not that it may take a few minutes for the redirect rule to totally disable.
-If you're still redirected to the main domain, try incognito mode).
-To test if the new database is used, sort results by 'modified' date, to see what the most recent modified dates are.
+1. Now test using 'test.opendatalibrary.com' to test if the new database is used, sort results by 'modified' date, to see what the most recent modified dates are.
-5. If successful, update the dropdown-lists of the datacatalog-frontend repo, as described in the README of that repo.
+4. If successful, update the dropdown-lists of the datacatalog-frontend repo, as described in the README of that repo.
 Commit the updated repo to the develop branch, and push it.
-6. Run `sudo ./django_app.sh` in the SSH window, As _environment_, input 'staging', and provide the git credentials.
+5. Run `sudo ./django_app.sh` in the SSH window, As _environment_, input 'staging', and provide the git credentials.
-7. Put browser windows with test.opendatalibrary.com and opendatalibrary.com
+6. Put browser windows with test.opendatalibrary.com and opendatalibrary.com
 alongside, and compare the counts in the selection box for the type field.
 These should not be too different from each-other.
 Otherwise, this may indicate that data is missing in the new database.
-8. If all is good, run `sudo ./es_ip.sh`.
+7. If all is good, run `sudo ./es_ip.sh`.
 This sets the new ES ip.
 As _environment_, input 'production', as _ES IP_ input the same as used in step (2)
-9. On your local pc, checkout the master branch of the datacatalog-frontend repo, and merge with develop.
+8. On your local pc, checkout the master branch of the datacatalog-frontend repo, and merge with develop.
 Push the repo.
 Again checkout develop afterwards to reset for next time.
-10. Run `sudo ./django_app.sh` in the SSH window, As _environment_, input 'production', and provide the git credentials.
+9. Run `sudo ./django_app.sh` in the SSH window, As _environment_, input 'production', and provide the git credentials.
-11. Now test if the opendatalibrary.com main domain is completely functional.
+10. Now test if the opendatalibrary.com main domain is completely functional.
 Sort results by modified date, to make sure it's using the most recent database server.
-12. If all is good, disable the staging process
+11. If all is good, disable the staging process
 `sudo systemctl stop opendal-staging`, and enable the page-rule from step (3) again